hughbien/notebook/mastery.md

 # Awaken the Dimensional Mind: The Creative-Active

+Think about the child who's excited/open-minded about their field but has no skill versus the professor who has plenty of skill but almost no more creativity/excitement.
+You want to maintain your original mind and combine it with your accumulated skills.
+That power together is the mastery.

 Don't think too narrowly.
 Always ask if there's a better way to solve particular problems -- even though you've been training a specific way.
 Train yourself to make new connections.